vincmg/vincmg.github.io/README.md

-# Vince-Kaichan-Website-2
+# vincmg.github.io / vincekaichan.com
-Redoing the website for my music from scratch
+website for my music stuff and maybe my resume in the near future